nealmckee/swarmviz/README.md

 The Y-Coordinate as well as additional properties will be disregarded.

+### Collisions

+Two **.json** files with the same filename and location as the movement file, except replacing “summaryd.npy” with

+- aarefl.json for the agent-agent collisions
+- warefl.json for the agent-wall collisions

+respectively.
+They need to have the following internal structure:

+- an outer dictionary with the run number (zero indexed) as a string as keys and values in the form of
+  - a dictionary with the agent ID (zero indexed) as a string as keys and values in the form of
+    - a list of all time steps (integers, not time points!) where a collision of the respective type occurred

+Currently, only a single run is supported, so only the first run will be read.

 ### Wall/Enclosure Data (Optional)

 A single **.npy** with **four** dimensions, respectively: